 Perched on top of a hill, Raniban Retreat offers panoramic views of the Pokhara city landscape and the World Peace Pagoda.
 I remember that every morning we could see the sky turn golden as the first sun-rays hit them and the World Peace Pagoda, Pokhara Lake playing peek-a-boo with the floating clouds.
 Perfect place to take some stunning time-lapses and capture the mountains!

 The World Peace Pagoda lies just a stone-throw away from the retreat and you can walk down and explore it or take a short hike and explore the surrounding hamlets.
 The resort’s restaurant menu may not be expansive but the food they serve is tasty and they also serve the traditional thakali thali.
-The retreat also has a bar, a terraced garden, spa and a really good wi-fi facility.
-If you are looking to stay in Pokhara, yet enjoy some privacy, peace and tranquility then this should be your go-to hotel!
+The retreat also has a bar, a terraced garden, a spa, and a really good wi-fi facility.
+If you are looking to stay in Pokhara, yet enjoy some privacy, peace, and tranquility then this should be your go-to hotel!

 So what do you when you are in Pokhara?
 Here’s a list of things we found to be really exciting!